Site icon Zeens and Roger

 Did you know that you can publish those magazine crochet patterns independently?!

 I like Ravelry as a platform for selling crochet designs.
 I’m still learning about it even though I’ve been on there for years.
-I’ve experienced some really good sales but it’s often seasonal and it’s better to have at least a handful of fabulous crochet designs available to bring in more income.
+I’ve experienced some really good sales, but it’s often seasonal, and it’s better to have at least a handful of your crochet designs available to bring in more income.

-Once you’ve established how to add your design details and upload a pdf version of your crochet pattern (I need quiet for all of this as I’m well known for temper tantrums when it comes to filling stuff out online), you cross your fingers for the initial flurry of interest followed by delightful passive sales.
+Once you’ve established how to add your design details and upload a PDF version of your crochet pattern (I need quiet for all of this, as I’m well known for temper tantrums when it comes to filling stuff out online), you cross your fingers for the initial flurry of interest followed by delightful sales.

-Etsy has been good for me too and I’ve just dipped my toe in LoveCrochet.com so I don’t have much experience of that yet.
+Etsy has been good for me too, and I’ve just dipped my toe in LoveCrafts, so I don’t have much experience with that yet.
 If you use these platforms, I’d love to hear what you make of them.
 There are other platforms too, or you can choose to open up your own online shop.
-I haven’t done that as the platforms I use sort out sales tax for me and I’m too lazy to do that myself at the moment.
+I haven’t done that as the platforms I use sort out sales tax for me, and I’m too clueless to do that myself at the moment.

 Hints and Tips for Becoming a Crochet Designer

-Like other creatives I just wanna make stuff.
-I’ve learned a ridiculous amount by playing around (making lots of mistakes) and I’ve probably not even covered the half of it here.
+Like other creatives, I just wanna make stuff.
+I’ve learned a ridiculous amount by playing around (making lots of mistakes), and I’ve probably not even covered half of it here.
 Crikey, I still have a ridiculous amount to learn.
-I’m coming up to my third year of craft blogging but have only considered myself to be a crochet designer for about a year.
-That’s not a long time so I reckon I should come back and look at this next year to see what’s changed!
+I’m coming up to my third year of craft blogging, but I have only considered myself to be a crochet designer for about a year.
+That’s not a long time, so I reckon I should come back and look at this next year to see what’s changed!

 Please let me know if there is anything else you’d like to know or if you think I’ve missed out a vital piece of information.
 If you are a crochet designer too, I’d love to know what your experience has been.
 Tell me!
 Thanks ever so much!
 X